-For some priority fields data cleaning is carried out.
-A reference table is manually updated which maps invalid entries to valid entries from the defined lists, where it is apparent what the valid entry should be.
+For some priority fields, and fields impacted by the change from the release 1 to release 2 CLD specifications, data cleaning and/or mapping is carried out.
+For 2024/25 onwards, where local authorities have started using the Release 2 specification, the data is mapped back to Release 1 where possible.
+This interim approach is necessary until all methods and scripts are fully updated to support the Release 2 specification.
+No additional data rows are created, instead individual fields are amended as needed.
+Reference tables are manually updated which map invalid entries and release 2 entries to valid entries from the release 1 defined lists, where it is apparent what the entry should be.

 At this stage derived fields are created, see the section on fields derived in SQL for more information.

-Some fields are cleaned and additional fields are derived using the GetDerivedFields procedure.
+Some fields are cleaned and/or mapped, and additional fields are derived using the GetDerivedFields procedure.